There are few men’s accessories as classic, dapper and distinguished as the pocket watch.

 Step 2: Keep the Suit Slim

-Once you’ve got the right kind of suit for wearing a pocket watch, the next step is to make sure it fits properly.
+So once you’ve got the right kind of suit for wearing a pocket watch, and know which formal occasions justify breaking it out, the next step is to make sure the suit fits properly.

 The best way to wear a pocket watch without looking like you’ve dressed up as an old-timey gangster is to make sure your suit fits slim to your body.

-The suits they wore in the early 20th century, when Peaky Blinders is set, were big and bulky, often billowing off of their bodies, where as today’s style tends to favor slimmer fits.
+The suits they wore in the post World War I era, when Peaky Blinders is set, were big and bulky, often billowing off of their bodies, where as today’s style tends to favor slimmer fits.

 If you keep your suit fitting slim, then adding a pocket watch will look more like what it is – a dapper detail – and less like a part of your Great Gatsby Halloween costume.